 Pontoosuc Lake is included on the trail because it's known as a spot where Melville went on fishing excursions.
 He later wrote a poem about the lake titled "Pontoosuce" around 1924.

-"The story of Melville in the Berkshires is a great story," said Dan Bolognani, executive
+"The story of Melville in the Berkshires is a great story," said Dan Bolognani, executive director of Housatonic Heritage.

 Will Garrison, curator of the Berkshire Historical Society at Herman Melville's Arrow head residence in Pittsfield, said Melville and his family spent 12 years there, from 1850 to 1862.